 Attention to detail

-Don’t be fooled by the word ‘verbal’, as verbal reasoning can also involve solving problems with letters and numbers.
-However, most questions require an understanding of the meaning of words and the relationships between them.
+Don’t be fooled by the word ‘verbal’.
+Verbal reasoning can also involve solving problems with letters and numbers!
+However, for most questions, your child will need to show they understand the meanings of words and relationships between them.
 Having a wide vocabulary is useful for understanding these questions.

-CAT4: an online cognitive abilities test, used by some independent schools as an entrance exam and some secondary schools for setting purposes.
-This includes sections on 'verbal classification' and 'verbal analogies'.
+The CAT4 is an online cognitive abilities test.
+It's used by some independent schools as an entrance exam, and many secondary schools as a streaming test.

-ISEB Common Pre-Test: online adaptive test used by many UK independent schools to assess children for entry.
+The ISEB Common Pre-Test is an online adaptive test used by some UK independent schools.
 This includes a 25 minute verbal reasoning section.

 Here are examples of some common verbal reasoning question types – and top tips for how to tackle them!

-In 'scrambled/jumbled word' questions, your child will need to identify which of the options is the word once unscrambled.
+In 'scrambled/jumbled word' questions, your child will need to work out which option is the word once unscrambled.

-Use the clue (which is a synonym of the unscrambled word), and note any letters in the options that do not match the letters in the scrambled word.
+Use the clue (which is a synonym of the unscrambled word).
+Note any letters in the options that do not match the letters in the scrambled word.

-For instance, option E can immediately be eliminated as there is no 'i' in the scrambled word.
+Option E can be eliminated as there is no 'i' in the scrambled word.

-Your child will need to select two words from the options provided that are closest in meaning - one from the group before the line, and one from the group after the line.
+Your child will need to select two words from the options provided that are closest in meaning.
+One will come from the group before the line, and one from the group after the line.

 Work through each of the options in the first group, matching them up with the second group.
-Does 'greedy' align with 'stubborn', 'obtuse' or 'jealous'?
+Does 'greedy' match with 'stubborn', 'obtuse' or 'jealous'?

-If not, proceed to 'obstinate' and follow the same procedure.
+If not, go on to 'obstinate' and follow the same process.

 Use the same logic as the previous example.
 Take 'bare': are 'barering', 'baretrust' or 'baremate' words?